icslsogang/icslsogang.github.io/_pages/publications.md

 ---
 ### Selected Publications

+- Improving Spatial Reuse of Wireless LANs using Contextual Bandits.
+Hyerin Kim, Gwanwoo Na, Heeseon Im, Jungmin So.
+IEEE Transactions on Wireless Communications, 2023.
 - Relation-based Counterfactual Data Augmentation and Contrastive Learning for Robustifying Natural Language Inference Models.
 Heerin Yang, Seung-won Hwang, and Jungmin So.
-INTERSPEECH 2023.
+INTERSPEECH, 2023.
 - SMCL: Saliency Masked Contrastive Learning for Long-tailed Recognition.
 Sanglee Park, Seung-won Hwang, and Jungmin So.
 2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2023.
 - Empirical Analysis of Automated Stock Trading Using Deep Reinforcement Learning.
 Minseok Kong and Jungmin So.
 MDPI Applied Sciences, 2023.
 - Improving Spatial Reuse of Wireless LAN Uplink Using BSS Color and Proximity Information.
 Hyerin Kim and Jungmin So.
 MDPI Applied Sciences, 2021.